arpanmaity2004-hue/emp-management/README.md

 MYSQL Workbench 8.0CE Database `attendance.db` is automatically created the first time the application runs.
 ## business Rule
--Annual leave quota: 12 calendar days.
+- Annual leave quota: 12 calendar days.
--Leave calculation is inclusive: 10 Sep–12 Sep = 3 days.
+- Leave calculation is inclusive: 10 Sep–12 Sep = 3 days.
--Pending leave is not deducted.
+- Pending leave is not deducted.
--Approved leave is deducted.
+- Approved leave is deducted.
--Overlapping pending/approved leave is blocked.
+- Overlapping pending/approved leave is blocked.
--Check-out calculates working minutes on the server.
+- Check-out calculates working minutes on the server.
--Less than 4 hours = Half Day; 4 hours or more = Present.
+- Less than 4 hours = Half Day; 4 hours or more = Present.
--Approved leave dates are automatically marked On Leave.
+- Approved leave dates are automatically marked On Leave.